 Be it a bank or an online store, security is of paramount importance.
 Customers deal with those businesses that make them feel safe and secure.
 After all, they are paying their hard-earned money and would have high expectations of the measures taken to ensure its safety.

-For an ecommerce business, website security is easier said than done.
+For an e-commerce business, website security is easier said than done.
 It involves several technical intricacies that a naive internet user might understand like Greek and Latin.
 Nevertheless, it cannot be skipped either.
 The longevity of the business and its reputation in the industry is dependent on the security measures that the business takes.

-Here are some such fundamental and trusted security measures that will secure your ecommerce website for a long time to come
+Here are some such fundamental and trusted security measures that will secure your e-commerce website for a long time to come

-Why ecommerce businesses need a SSL certificate?
+Why e-commerce businesses need an SSL certificate?

 PCI DSS compliance

 PCI DSS stands for payment card industry data security standards.
-It is a common agreed upon protocol of sorts that every organization that collects, handles or stores credit card information is bound to adhere to.
+It is a commonly agreed upon protocol of sorts that every organization that collects, handles or stores credit card information is bound to adhere to.